 For the transplants listed below, you must obtain prior approval (see pages 19-22) from the Local Plan, for the procedure and precertification (see page 19) for the facility admission.
 Prior approval is not required for kidney transplants or for transplants of corneal tissue.
-Additional benefit requirements apply for the coverage of certain transplants, see pages 68-69.
+Additional benefit requirements apply for the coverage of certain transplants, see pages 66-67.

-- Blood or marrow stem cell transplant procedures

-Note: See pages 67-68 for additional requirements that apply to blood or marrow stem cell transplants that are covered only as part of a clinical trial.
+- Blood or marrow stem cell transplant procedures Note: See pages 64-65 for additional requirements that apply to blood or marrow stem cell transplants that are covered only as part of a clinical trial.

 - Autologous pancreas islet cell transplant

 - Heart-lung transplant

 - Heart transplant

 - Implantation of an artificial heart as a bridge to transplant or destination therapy

 - Intestinal transplants (small intestine with or without other organs)

-- · Liver transplant
+- Liver transplant

 - Lung (single, double, or lobar) transplant

-- Pancreas transplant
+- · Pancreas transplant

-- Simultaneous liver-kidney transplant
+- Combination liver-kidney transplant

-- · Simultaneous pancreas-kidney transplant
+- Combination pancreas-kidney transplant

-Covered organ/tissue transplants are listed on pages 68-69.
+Covered organ/tissue transplants are listed on page 66.
 Benefits are subject to medical necessity and experimental/investigational review, and to the prior approval requirements shown above.

 In addition, benefits are only available for some transplants (and covered related services) when performed in a Blue Distinction Center or Medicare-Approved Transplant Program.
-Please see pages 68-69 for more information on the benefits available for the services below.
+Please see pages 65-66 for more information on the benefits available for the services below.
 Benefits for implantation of an artificial heart as a bridge to transplant or destination therapy are only available when the facility is designated as a Blue Distinction Center for heart transplants.